jyemin/mongodb-java-ftdc/README.md

 ## Working with Telemetry

-A `diagnostic.data` directory will be created under your application's working directory and will contain one to main `metrics.<timestamp>` files.
+A `diagnostic.data` directory will be created under your application's working directory and will contain one to many `metrics.<timestamp>` files.
 These files contain a single JSON document per line that represents a telemetry document (as described above).

 To chart the metrics that are being recorded, they must first be converted to CSV and imported